 - Set oven rack on the lowest bottom portion of your oven.
 This will give you a nice brown crust.

 - Combine the dry coating ingredients in a shallow dish or into a plastic bag.

 - Drizzle 2 tablespoons of the oil onto the baking sheet.
 I use a dark nonstick baking sheet which gives me a beautiful golden color.
-You can also use a parchment lined baking sheet, but you still need the oil to get crispy tenders.
 The color may not be as golden as it would be using a nonstick baking sheet.

 - Turn each tender onto the coating, pressing gently on each one to make sure it covers the tender completely.
 Or, use the bag to shake the coating onto the tender, then lightly press to make sure a good amount adheres.

 - Place the chicken evenly spaced onto baking sheet.

 - Bake on the lowest rack in oven that you positioned in oven for 8 minutes.

 - Flip tenders over and drizzle with remaining oil.
 Bake on lowest rack for another 7 minutes.